alixlam/fmristroke/paper.md

 # Statement of need
 Stroke, with its complex and varied impact on the brain's vascular supply, often results in damages that extend beyond the immediate lesion site, making functional connectivity analysis a promising tool to understand its immediate impact as well as network reorganizations during recovery.

-However, while the Blood Oxygen Level Dependent (BOLD) signal obtained from fMRI data is typically mixed with non-neuronal sources of variability [@ref] in healthy subjects it is even more true for stroke patients `[@Siegel:2017]`, undermining reliability of connectivity analyses.
+However, while the Blood Oxygen Level Dependent (BOLD) signal obtained from fMRI data is typically mixed with non-neuronal sources of variability [@ref] in healthy subjects it is even more true for stroke patients `[@Siegel:2017]`, compromising the reliability of connectivity analyses.
 Recognizing these challenges, it is highly recommended, especially by `@Siegel2017`, to incorporate specific quality checks and strategies to address lesion-related confounds when working with stroke fMRI data.

 Existing tools like fMRIprep `[@Esteban:2018]` have streamlined most of the preprocessing steps; however, they lack specificity for fMRI data from stroke patients.